telerik/blazor-docs/troubleshooting/js-errors.md

 Under IE, you may get errors similar to `Object doesn't support property or method 'assign'` or errors that relate other modern JS features that are not supported under IE. The reason is that we use modern code that may not work under IE - it is not one of the [browsers we support]({%slug system-requirements%}#browser-support), and WebAssembly does not work on it anyway, so modern Blazor apps won't run on IE regardless.

-## Maximum call stack size exceeed
+## Maximum call stack size exceeded

 Some common causes for the `Maximum call stack size exceeed` error are: